 Ryan Spadola: Waived by Lions

-Spadola (undisclosed) was waived/injured by the Lions on Tuesday, Tim Twentyman of the team's official site reports.
+Spadola (undisclosed) was waived by the Lions on Tuesday, Tim Twentyman of the Lions' official site reports.

-It isn't clear what Spadola is dealing with.
-He'll likely revert to injured reserve if he clears waivers.
+Spadola was deemed the most expendable of the Lions' receivers Tuesday.
+The 26-year-old has a chance to latch on elsewhere considering his veteran presence but the clock is ticking.

 More News